lewisevans2007/Obsidian_vault/README.md

 > **Note**
 > Images may also be copyright protected.
 If you find a image that violates the license, please make a issue on this repository and I will remove it.

 To read these notes you need to have Obsidian installed.
 You can download it from [here](https://obsidian.md/download).
+If you read them with another Markdown reader you may see links like this `[[link example]]`.
+To see these links correctly use [obsidian](obsidian.md)
 ## Main Files
 - [[Windows]]
 - [[Linux]]